STM32-base/STM32-base.github.io/cheatsheets/makefile-options.md

 ### TOOLCHAIN_PATH

-_Defaults to: undefined_
+_Defaults to: `../../tools/bin`_

 The `TOOLCHAIN_PATH` variable can be set to define a non-standard location for the toolchain.
 With setting this variable, it is also possible to use different versions of the toolchain for different projects.
-The default behaviour is to use the globally installed toolchain.
+By default, this variable is set to use the tools located at the in the setup guide recommended place.
+To use the globally installed tools, set the `TOOLCHAIN_PATH` to undefined in your projects makefile like this: `TOOLCHAIN_PATH =`.

 ### BIN_FOLDER